tjw-lint/jest-serializer-vue-tjw/README.md

          formatter: 'classic',
          classicFormatting: {
            // Pass in js-beautify.html settings here.
-           // The defaults for it match the defaults for jest-serializer-vue-tjw.
+           // The defaults for this match the defaults for jest-serializer-vue-tjw.
          }
        };
      });
      ```
    * The API for `classicFormatting` is the same as the `formatting` options for `jest-serializer-vue-tjw`.
 Full details are [documented here](https://github.com/tjw-lint/vue3-snapshot-serializer/blob/main/types.js#L19).
    * There may still be some minor tweaks when going to the new library, but this is as close as you'll get to replicating the snapshots.
 1. Once migrated over, you can try removing the `formatter` and `classicFormatting` settings to use the new formatter which is much more customizable.
+This will require updating your snapshots again, expect major formatting changes to occur.
+Concult the [docs site](https://TheJaredWilcurt.com/vue-snapshot-serializer) for details on customzing snapshots.
    ```js
    global.beforeEach(() => {
      // Set the default settings for each snapshot